coteditor/CotEditor/README.md

 © 2014 1024jp.
 All rights reserved.

 The source code is distributed under the terms of the GNU General Public License.
-See the bundled "[LICENSE](LICENSE)" for details.
+See the bundled [LICENSE](LICENSE) for details.